RagedUnicorn/wow-classic-gearmenu/README.md

 #### Add Item to CombatQueue

 ```
-/run GM_AddToCombatQueue(itemId, enchantId, slotId)
+/run GM_AddToCombatQueue(itemId, enchantId, runeAbilityId, slotId)

 # Example - Equip Hand of Justice into the lower trinket slot
-/run GM_AddToCombatQueue(11815, nil, 14)
+/run GM_AddToCombatQueue(233734, 0, 0, 11)
 ```

 **Note:** For classic era and seasons the enchantId is needed additionally for this to work.
 The enchantId is optional.
-If you don't have multiple items with different enchantIds in your inventory, set it to nil.
+If you don't have multiple items with different enchantIds in your inventory, set it to 0.

+**Note:** Season of Discovery requires the runeAbilityId to be set.
+This affects classic era as well.
+Just set it to 0 if you don't have a runeAbilityId or you don't care about the rune(usually the case if you don't have multiple items with different runes).

 > Note: It is not recommended using this for weapons because addons cannot switch weapons during combat (GearMenu will put the item into the combatQueue).
 With a normal weaponswitch macro however this is still possible.